Earthmoving Machine Operator

 - operate large earthmoving vehicles such as bulldozers, graders or excavators

-- excavate earth and other materials and load it onto trucks
+- excavate earth and other materials and load it onto trucks, using attachments if necessary

 - check and maintain their machines